phreborn/MLCAF/Tutorial/TQFolder.md

 Loading and saving TQFolders is already cool, but we want to do more.
 For example we want to read and write tags.

-For example, assume we want to get the population of turtles programmatically, we can retrieve the turtle folder and get the value of the `population` tag.
+For example, assume we want to get the population of turtles programmatically.
+We can retrieve the turtle folder and get the value of the `population` tag by using the `getTag...()` methods.
 <!-- append load.py -->
 ```
 turtle = animals.getFolder("Animals/Reptiles/Turtle")